Cancer organisations

 Hope is a UK charity.
 It supports children and young people when a close family member has a serious illness, such as cancer.

-Hope provides a free, safe online service for those aged 5-25.
+Hope provides a free, safe online service for people aged 5-25.
 Hope Online includes a peer support community.
 Young people can share experiences and ways to cope.

 Email: help@hopesupport.org.uk